 - Make the scoring algorithm recognize the two alternatives as having equal value.

-The third point is the heart of the issue, from a technical point of view.
+The third point was the heart of the issue, from a technical point of view.
 The underlying algorithm (the A.I.) has to work the same way no matter which variation of the site users choose.
 If two users - one on each site variation - answer 10 questions, and both get 8 of them correct, they have to be scored the same, even though the questions are different.

 Work in Progress